webpack-contrib/css-minimizer-webpack-plugin/README.md

 ### `minify`

-Type: `Function|Array<Function>`
+- Type: `Function|Array<Function>`
-Default: `CssMinimizerPlugin.cssnanoMinify`
+- Default: `CssMinimizerPlugin.cssnanoMinify`

-Allows overriding default minify function.
+Overrides the default minify function.
 By default, plugin uses [cssnano](https://github.com/cssnano/cssnano) package.
-Useful for using and testing unpublished versions or forks.
+This is useful when using or testing unpublished versions or forks.

 Possible options: